Pestalozzianum: Stiftung Pestalozzianum

 The foundation established in 2003 focuses on the educational discourse, understanding of education, and the history of education.
 It claims to support and launch innovative projects that enhance the understanding of education and the educational knowledge in the public.
 Of particular importance are projects that discuses current educational issues, public education discourse, the formation history, and that are devoted to the heritage of Johann Heinrich Pestalozzi.
 The foundation also provides a publishing house for education-related content, and also provides its historical collections to the research library (Forschungsbibliothek Pestalozzianum).

 Forschungsbibliothek Pestalozzianum

-The Pestalozzianum Research Library claims to provide a classical research library.
-It represents the historically grown inventory focussed on school and educational history for public consumers.
+The Pestalozzianum Research Library holds a historically grown collection which focuses on school and educational history.
+Examples of its stock are sources related to the history of scientific education, the history of pedagogy, school history, education as well as works related to Johann Heinrich Pestalozzi.
+The extensive collection of historical education literature since the early 18th century includes also "gray literature" such as pamphlets, commemorative speeches and lectures, Swiss school laws since 1832, annual reports of the educational institutions in Switzerland, historical textbooks and magazines, graphic sheets, and a large Pestalozziana (related to Pestalozzi) collection.
 The library cooperates with domestic and foreign institutions in the field of education and training history.
-The collection comprises literary related to the history of scientific education, the history of pedagogy, school history, education and works related to Heinrich Pestalozzi.
-The extensive collection of historical education literature since the early 18th century, includes also "gray literature" such as pamphlets, commemorative speeches and lectures, Swiss school laws since 1848, annual reports of the educational institutions in Switzerland, historical textbooks and magazines, graphic sheets, and a large Pestalozziana (related to Pestalozzi) collection.
-For these purposes the PZHZ publishes magazines, provides the library, databases and research tools.
+It is open to the public and free of charge.